Robust Anomaly Detection through Multi-Modal Autoencoder Fusion for Small Vehicle Damage Detection: Introduction

 \section{Introduction}

-Automotive vehicles face wear and tear throughout their use, requiring various strategies to detect and manage damages.
-These damages can be grouped into two main categories based on severity: significant damages, which are severe enough to affect a car’s functionality, and minor damages, which mainly alter appearance but leave functionality intact as shown in Figure \ref{FIG:1}.
-Examples of minor damages include dents, scratches, and underbody wear \citet{Kurebwa2019ASO}.
+Automotive vehicles experience wear and tear during their use, requiring various strategies to detect and manage damage.
+These damages can be grouped into two main categories based on severity: significant damages, which are severe enough to affect a car’s operational functionality, and minor damages, which mainly alter appearance but leave functionality intact, as shown in Figure \ref{FIG:1}.
+Examples of minor damages include dents, scratches, and underbody wear \citep{Kurebwa2019ASO}.

-In applications like ride sharing or car sharing, where multiple passengers use the same car.
-It is important to detect damages for ensuring the smooth user experience and vehicle maintenance information.
-This work will focus primarily on minor damages, as they occur more frequently, can escalate into more significant issues if left untreated, and have a substantial impact on vehicle maintenance costs, resale value, and operational efficiency (\citet{Lee2024AutomatedVD}).
-According to \citet{autorentalnews2021}, 12\% renters feel that their vehicles were not in a suitable appearance prior to renting and 27\% feels that all the damages were not properly recorded as they are manually checked and written on a sheet.
-As the current go to approach is a manual inspection method \citet{ControlEngineering2023}.
-To semi-automate it, image-based methods have been deployed where users upload before and after image of the car, before and after rental.
-However, these methods are limited to static damage detection and restricted to visible damages \citet{Anderson2016}.
+In applications like ride sharing or car sharing, where multiple passengers use the same car, it is important to detect damage to ensure a smooth user experience and maintain accurate vehicle condition records.
+Reliable detection also enables accountability between users and service providers by helping determine when damage occurred and by whom, supporting transparent cost recovery and maintenance decisions.
+This work focuses primarily on minor damages, as they occur more frequently, can escalate into more significant issues if left untreated, and have a substantial impact on vehicle maintenance costs, resale value, and operational efficiency \citep{Lee2024AutomatedVD}.
+According to \citep{autorentalnews2021}, 12\% of renters feel that their vehicles were not in suitable appearance prior to renting, and 27\% feel that all damages were not properly recorded, as they are manually checked and written on a sheet.

+The current go-to approach remains manual inspection \citep{singh_automating_2019}, which is labour-intensive and prone to human error.
+To semi-automate the process, image-based methods have been deployed, allowing users to upload images of the car before and after rental.
+However, these methods are limited to static damage detection and restricted to visible damages \citep{Anderson2016}.